Galaxy Tab A 10.1 (2016)with S Pen review: portable Samsung great for sketching

 Setup is easy, and you can import your data from other Android tablets via your Google account.

-At about a pound, this is quite portable.
+At about a pound and a half, this is quite portable.
 Of course, you need to carry it in some kind of protective case or sleeve, and that will add weight too.

 The tablet controls and setup should be fine for the left-handed.
 Most controls are on the right, with the S Pen slot at the upper right corner.
 The rest are on the bottom, leaving the top and left edges with no controls.